Justin Timberlake's license suspended after Long Island DWI arrest

 SAG HARBOR, N.Y. -- A judge suspended Justin Timberlake's license Friday, as the singer pleaded not guilty to driving while intoxicated on Long Island.

-Timberlake attended the court hearing virtually from Germany, where he is preparing for his world tour shows in Belgium this weekend.
+Timberlake attended the court hearing virtually from Germany, before his world tour heads to Belgium this weekend.

-The Sag Harbor village justice then automatically suspended his license to drive in New York.
-The justice also threatened his defense attorney with a gag order because of previous comments about his innocence.
+The Sag Harbor village justice then automatically suspended Timberlake's license to drive in New York.
+The justice also threatened his defense attorney with a gag order due to previous comments about his innocence.

 "We're going to be filing motions and we're going to let the content of those motions and the arguments contained therein, speak for themselves," lawyer Edward Burke Jr. told reporters outside court.
 "We're waiting for the prosecution to certify discovery, complete their obligations, and then we'll take it from there."